Comparing the Superman Movie "S" ShieldsBy Steve Younis

 The symbol for "Superman Returns" is almost identical to what was used to adorn the costume, right down to the 3D bevelled look.

-As for "Man of Steel", the colors are obviously not the same as what is being used on the costume, although the shape of the "S" appears to be identical.
+As for "Man of Steel", the colors are obviously not the same as what was used on the costume for Henry Cavill's first outing as Superman, although the shape of the "S" is almost identical.
 The shield on the costume, while slightly raised, isn't as extruded as the promotional logo, and doesn't have the same texture or line designs.

 So what does this all mean?
 Not much really.
-What I do know is this... whether the movie will be loved or hated rides on a lot more than the design of the "S" Shield.
+What I do know is this... whether a Superman movie is loved or hated usually doesn't rest on the design of the "S" Shield.
+It's just one small element in a much more complicated discussion.
+Nevertheless, it's interesting to look back and compare what has been done.